lexie-liang/LiangJiayu.github.io/index.md

 - Age-related Differences in Language Learning

 ## Publications & Presentations
-- **Liang, J.**, Zhang, H. Effects of Mandarin Speakers’ Musical Aptitude on the Perception of English Vowels: An Eye-tracking Study. (in preparation)
-- **Liang, J.**, Zhang, H. Mandarin-speaking Musicians Show Enhanced Perception-Production Link of L2 English Vowels. (in preparation)
 - Zhang, H., **Liang, J**. (co-first author).
 Benefits of Melodic Training on the Production and Perception of Cantonese Level Tones by Korean and Chinese Older Adults. (in preparation)
+- **Liang, J.**, Zhang, H. Mandarin-speaking Musicians Show Enhanced Perception-Production Link of L2 English Vowels. (in preparation)
+- **Liang, J.**, Zhang, H. Effects of Mandarin Speakers’ Musical Aptitude on the Perception of English Vowels: An Eye-tracking Study. (in preparation)
+- **Liang, J.**, Zhang, H. (2024).
+Effects of Mandarin Speakers’ Musical Aptitude on the Perception of English Vowels: An Eye-tracking Study.
+In <em>The 15th International Conference in Evolutionary Linguistics (CIEL2024)</em>, Changsha, Hunan. (poster)
 - **Liang, J.**, Zhang, H. (2023).
 Perception-Production Links in Mandarin Speakers' English Vowels: A Behavioral and Eye-tracking Study.
 In <em>The 2nd National Symposium on Clinical Linguistics (NSCL2023)</em>, Jinan, Shandong. (oral presentation)
 - **Liang, J.**, Jia, B., Liu, J., Li, X., Zhang, H. (2023).
 Music Experience Enhances Categorical Perception of English Vowels in Mandarin Speakers.
 In <em>The 14th International Conference in Evolutionary Linguistics (CIEL2023)</em>, Hong Kong. (poster)
 - **Liang, J.**, Jia, B., Liu, J., Li, X., Zhang, H. (2023).
 Music Experience Enhances Categorical Perception of English Vowels in Mandarin Speakers.
 In <em>The 15th Phonetic Conference of China (PCC2023)</em>, Shenzhen, Guangdong. (oral presentation)